Paradoxine® – Grains of Paradise Supplement

 - Other studies have looked at the mechanisms of action of 6-paradol.
 According to such research, it may help combat glycation processes and have an anti-tumor effect.

 These are just some of the health benefits of grains of paradise that have been studied.
 With more studies, we may uncover more grains of paradise extract uses.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 |Daily dose: 3 capsules

 |Paradoxine® (Extract of grains of paradise standardized to 12.5% 6-paradol)

-| Other ingredients: Acacia gum, rice flour.
+| Other ingredients: acacia gum, rice flour.

-Paradoxine®, Genabolix, Chine.
+Paradoxine®, Genabolix, China.

 Directions for use

 We recommend taking one capsule after each meal.
 If you take three pills each day, the container will last a month.
 As of now, there is no research indicating the safe maximum Paradoxine® dose.
-If you want to find the ideal Paradoxine® dosage for your situation, it's best to speak with a healthcare provider.
+If you want to find the ideal Paradoxine® dosage for your situation, it is best to speak with a healthcare provider.